Gay Tulum – Your Local Gay Travel Guide

 Now for one of the most gay-friendly and frequented restaurants in Tulum, we highly recommend Mezzanine Hotel, Bar, and Restaurant in the Archaeological Zone.
 It’s an incredibly romantic venue and another top choice for a sunset dinner.

 In Pueblo or town, you cannot miss Palma Central, the food truck park.
 Our favorite here is Asian Bodega.
 And they also have a stand alone restaurant nearby which just opened.

 Other top picks are Tres Galeones in La Veleta with some of the best seafood and shrimp tacos, and everybody’s favorite, Burrito Amor.
 We seriously eat here 3-4x per week!
 It’s that good.

 We also love Las BBQ Tulum for lunch as they have the best chicken wings and mac-n-cheese we’ve had so far in Tulum.

 In Aldea Zama, Norita at Arthouse is our favorite.
 The food is delicious and the service is top notch.
 The entire property is also stunningly gorgeous.

 Where to find gay nightlife – As Tulum is growing quickly, there are new places and events launching regularly.
-There are also a number of pop ups and gay DJs and performers that come frequently through Tulum so check out the gay WhatsApp group known as the Tulum Rainbow Squad for all the deets on gay life in Tulum.
+There are also a number of pop ups and gay DJs and performers that come frequently through Tulum so check out @fruitytulum on Instagram for the latest.

 Where to find the best gay-friendly beach club – Like Mezzanine a few doors down, gay-friendly Cinco Beach Club is a popular spot for the gay community in Tulum.